glpaparelli/competitive-programming/notes/cp-notes.md

 - merge the computed values of these children

 We start the construction at the root vertex, and hence, we are able to compute the entire segment tree.
-The **time complexity of the construction** is O(n), assuming that the merge operation is O(1), as the merge operation gets called n times, which is equal to the number of internal nodes in the segment tree.
+The **time complexity of the construction** is $O(n)$, assuming that the merge operation is $O(1)$, as the merge operation gets called n times, which is equal to the number of internal nodes in the segment tree.
 #### 12.2.1.2 - Sum Queries
 We receive two integers $l$ and $r$, and we have to compute the sum of the segment $a[l,\dots,r]$ in $O(\log(n))$ time.
 To do this we will traverse the tree and use the precomputed sums of the segments.